-Plant, equipment & software
+(f) Plant, equipment & software

 Plant, equipment and software is stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
 Such cost includes the cost of replacing part of the plant, equipment or software.
-All other repair and maintenance costs are recognised in profit or loss as incurred.
+All other repair and maintenance costs are recognised in the statement of comprehensive income as incurred.